Flower images. Lucia Appleby

 To date, plastic bags are a minimal distraction on this island of laid-back charm and natural beauty.
 For most global travelers [though less so for New Zealanders and Australians], Rarotonga will remain an unlikely destination on the vast seascape of Oceania.
 For those who step into this rare world for a brief stopover or longer, treading lightly and respectfully will ensure that future generations of visitors may encounter Rarotonga in a similar manner.

-Follow Up FactsFor complete travel planning tools, see Cook Islands Tourism, www.cook-islands.com, and Travel Maxia’s Cook Islands Accommodation and Travel website, www.cook.islands.travelmaxia.com/.
+Follow Up FactsFor complete travel planning tools, see Cook Islands Tourism, https://www.tourismcookislands.com/.

 South Pacific Organizer, www.southpacific.org, is an authoritative site with plenty of information about the region.
-David Stanley, prolific guidebook author and leading independent travel expert on the region has just unveiled the 8th edition of his popular Moon Handbooks South Pacific.
+It is based on the wealth of knowledge of David Stanley, prolific guidebook author and leading independent travel expert on the region.
+He includes an informative section on the Cook Islands.
+There is a wide range of South Pacific maps, another of David’s contributions to South Pacific travel resources.

 Interested in other South Pacific feature articles on this website?
 Read Lucia Appleby’s observations about rare birds on Raratonga.
 And check out our richly-illustrated and educational story about the Black Pearls of French Polynesia.